Office of Scholarships and Financial Aid Withdrawal Policy

-Once 60% of the term is completed, a student is considered to have earned all of the financial aid disbursed and will not be required to return any federal funds.
+Once over 60% of the term is completed, a student is considered to have earned all of the financial aid disbursed and will not be required to return any federal funds.
 Students enrolled in modules, however, have unique calculations for this 60% point.
 A module is any course other than the standard 16-week session, such as 3-, 7.5-, or 8-week sessions; all summer sessions are modules.

 The following information is used in the R2T4 calculation to determine the percentage of unearned aid that must be returned to the federal government:

 - The percent earned is equal to the number of calendar days completed up to the withdrawal date, divided by the total number of calendar days in the payment period (less any scheduled breaks that are at least 5 days long, such as spring break).

 - The payment period is the period for which a student was awarded aid, which for most students is the entire semester.
 Students enrolled only in modules have a payment period that only includes the days of the modules in which the student is registered.

 - The percent unearned is equal to 100% minus the percent earned.

 Institutional funds are also earned and recalculated based on the proration policy for federal financial aid funds, and tuition and fee refunds affect the return of institutional aid.

 Types of withdrawals and the last date of attendance Accordion Closed

 For financial aid purposes, there are two types of withdrawals: Official and Unofficial.